pitastrudl/wekanwiki/FAQ.md

 We totally rely on pull requests for new features and bug fixes.
 If your pull request works, it's very likely to be accepted by xet7.

 ## How can I contribute to Wekan?
 We’re glad you’re interested in helping the Wekan project!
 We welcome bug reports, enhancement ideas, and pull requests, in our GitHub bug tracker.
 Have a look at the [[Contributing notes|developer-documentation]] for more information how you can help improve and enhance Wekan.
-You can also sponsor a feature.
+We are working to make it possible to have bounties for features.
 We don't have any sponsors yet.

 ## Are there any tests?
 There are near to zero tests, because nobody has contributed tests as pull request.